The need for reconstruction of mandibular defects is either due to trauma or tumor resection.

 The cutaneous portion of the flap will be used for both the intraoral and the external closures with an intervening de epithelized segment.

 If sufficient skin is not available from the flap, the muscle can be closed to the external skin defect.

 The flap pedicle is passed from the chest wall to the defect trough a subcutaneous tunnel in the neck (usually in the case of simultaneous neck dissection) or alternatively, the pedicle stays outside the neck adequately protected.

-In most oral cavity and oropharyngeal defects, the oral mucosa is closed directly to the skin of the flap with interrupted absorbable suture in a vertical mattress fashion (eg. 3-0 Vicryl).
+The cutaneous portion of the flap is closed to the oral mucosa defect with interrupted vertical mattress sutures (eg. 3-0 Vicryl).
 A water tight closure is essential to avoid a salivary leak into the neck with subsequent infection in the surgical site and an orocutaneous fistula.

 5. Aftercare following mandibular reconstruction

 The use of the following perioperative medication is controversial.
 There is little evidence to make strong recommendations for postoperative medications.